gramps-project/gramps-web-docs/docs/en/administration/users.md

 This is the primary way to **enable a newly self-registered user**: change their role from *disabled* to any active role (e.g. Member or Editor).

+E-mail addresses do not have to be unique (since Gramps Web API 3.22), so several accounts can share the same address.

 ## Add a user manually

 Click the **add user** (person-add) icon above the table to create a new user account directly without requiring self-registration.
 Fill in the username, full name, e-mail address, password, and role in the dialog and click **Save**.